Linking discrete and continuous models of cell birth and migration: Introduction

 A second modelling approach uses continuous functions to represent the ``average" density of agents in a collective, with their dynamics governed by a partial differential equation (PDE) in space and time.
 Continuous models, including reaction-diffusion equations, Boltzmann-like kinetic equations, and integro-differential equations (IDEs), typically cannot resolve individuals and, instead, track the ensemble average (EA) behaviour of a population.
 However, these models are more amenable to mathematical analysis and more readily provide insight into long-term behaviour than discrete frameworks do \cite{murray2002mathematical,perthame2006transport}.
 For example, changes in patterning may arise because of Turing-like instabilities \cite{Turing, maini1997spatial, marciniak2017instability} or due to alterations in physically-based interactions such as cell--cell adhesion \cite{armstrong2006continuum, caicedo2008silico, murakawa2015continuous, carrillo2018zoology, carrillo2018adhesion,carrillo2019population}.
 In the case of zebrafish patterns, researchers have applied a wide swath of continuous models---including reaction-diffusion equations \cite{Bullara,Gaffney,Konow2021,nakamasu2009interactions,Yamaguchi_Yoshimoto_Kondo_2007} and non-local PDEs \cite{Bloomfield,kondo2017updated,painter,carrillo2019population}---to better understand cell dynamics.

 Despite the differences between discrete and continuous approaches, it is possible to establish a mathematical link between these representations in the limit of infinite individuals.
-This procedure, known as ``coarse-graining", derives differential equations from a given discrete model and yields information about its EA behaviour \cite{giacomin1997phase,painter2002volume,hillen2013,carrillo2014derivation,CK14,bruna22}.
-For example, the authors in \cite{champagnat2006unifying,champagnat2008individual,champagnat2008individual2} derive logistic IDEs from stochastic processes that describe the birth and death of individuals undergoing Darwinian evolution via natural selection in the limit of large numbers.
-Coarse-grained descriptions become inaccurate when relatively few individuals are present, however, as is the case during early stages of pattern formation in zebrafish.
+This procedure, known as ``coarse-graining", derives differential equations from a given discrete model and yields information about its EA behaviour \cite{giacomin1997phase,painter2002volume,penington2011building,hillen2013,carrillo2014derivation,CK14,bruna22}.
+For example, the authors in \cite{champagnat2006unifying,champagnat2008individual,champagnat2008individual2} derive logistic IDEs from stochastic processes that describe the birth and death of individuals undergoing Darwinian evolution in the limit of large numbers.
+Coarse-grained descriptions become inaccurate when relatively few individuals are present, however, as is the case in many biological contexts such as pattern formation in zebrafish.
 Many approaches also neglect potentially important spatial correlations between cells---caused, for instance, by division or competition---that may play a critical role in pattern dynamics \cite{hansen2006mcdonaldi,lushnikov2008,simpson2009exclusion,simpson2011meanfield,markham2013,wieczorek2023,Konow2021}.
-Consequently, it can be difficult to justify coarse-graining in biologically relevant settings.
-Nevertheless, we expect that it may be possible to correct for differences between continuous and discrete approaches, as both depict the same biological mechanisms and yield nearly indistinguishable results in the limit of an infinite number of agents.
+While it is possible to go beyond this ``mean-field" setting by deriving continuous models that respect higher-order correlations \cite{binny2015spatial,binny2016collective,middleton2014continuum,bruna2017diffusion,johnston2017new} and hard-core interactions \cite{bruna2012excluded}, these methods still rely on simplifying assumptions that introduce errors between the discrete and continuous frameworks.
+Controlling these errors in a biological setting is an important objective.